adjust/xamarin_sdk/doc/android/android.md

 #### <a id="android-referrer-gps-intent"></a>Google Play Store intent

 The Google Play Store `INSTALL_REFERRER` intent should be captured with a broadcast receiver.
 The Adjust install referrer broadcast receiver is added to your app by default.
 For more information, you can check our native [Android SDK README][broadcast-receiver].
-We've included a class called `AdjustReferrerReceiver.cs` in our plugin which can be used to capture that intent.
+We've included a class called `AdjustReferrerReceiver.cs` in our plugin which automatically captures that intent.
+The full name of the class is `com.adjust.binding.AdjustReferrerReceiver.cs`.
+Feel free to use it for testing install referrers by triggering it manually.
+More on that [here][testing-broadcast-receivers].

 Please bear in mind that if you are using your own broadcast receiver which handles the `INSTALL_REFERRER` intent, you don't need to use Adjust broadcast receiver.
 Simply add the call to the Adjust broadcast receiver as described in our [Android guide][broadcast-receiver-custom] in your custom receiver.